aws/aws-fpga/sdk/SDAccel/README.md

-# SDAccel Private Preview
+# Preview OpenCL Development Environment with Amazon EC2 F1 FPGA Instances to accelerate your C/C++ applications

 This directory includes unsupported source code and binary files.
-SDAccel preview and development is hosted in a private Github Repo and support is provided through a dedicated/private SDAccel AWS forum.
-To request access to SDAccel preview please email to f1-preview@amazon.com with the following information:
+The preview is hosted in a private Github Repo and support is provided through a dedicated/private AWS forum.
+To request access to the preview please email to f1-preview@amazon.com with the following information:

 * Name
 * Organization or Company Name